juniorsysadmin/juniorsysadmin-dnscache/README.md

 #### `package_name`

 Determines the name of the package(s) to install.
-Defaults to ['dnscache-run'] on osfamily Debian or ['ndjbdns'] on osfamily Redhat.
-If you wish to use the dnscache binary from Debian's dbndns package, use ['dbndns', 'dnscache-run'] .
+Defaults to 'dnscache-run' on osfamily Debian or 'ndjbdns' on osfamily Redhat.

 #### `root_server_ips`